AnnaVM/NYTimes_Variations/trending_not_trending/Follow_Along.md

 #### 3.3.
 Formatting the raw response

  The response send by the NY Times server is a string, with the format corresponding to a .json file.
 I now want to have access to information it contains.
-I convert the .json into a Python dictionary (with nested dictionaries) and access the relevant values by figuring out which keys to call (here `'response'`,`'meta'` and `'hits'`).
+I convert the .json into a Python dictionary (`data`) with 3 keys (`['status', 'response', 'copyright']`).
+It turns out `data` has nested dictionaries: `data['response']` for instance is itself a dictionary with 2 keys (`['meta', 'docs']`).
+We can access the relevant values by figuring out which keys to call (here `'response'`,`'meta'` and `'hits'`).
  NB.
 So far, I only have the 10 of all the results displayed, corresponding to page 0 of the request.

 ```Python